 The best way to tour the island is by foot; there are however other interesting alternatives, but cars are not allowed.

-two peaks of the island.
-Samuel Cox was told about a legend explaining its foundation:
+Samuel Cox was told about a legend explaining the foundation of the monastery:

 The legend goes, that many years ago, a shepherd tending his flock on the summit, where the monastery stands now, went to sleep one hot afternoon.
 In his sleep he has a dream.
 In the dream he is advised to dig in a certain spot close to where he is lying and "he would hear of something to his advantage."
 He digs and finds a horseman mounted on a beautiful white charger, with bells hung round the animal's neck.
 The horseman makes a behest to the sleeping shepherd.
 He is enjoined to dig again, according to directions.
 He digs and finds an old picture.
 It represents exactly the horseman whom he had seen in his dream, even to the bells round the horse's neck.
 A superstitious importance is attached to the discovery.
 This is strengthened by the fact that the shepherd, who previously was quite an imbecile, the moment he touches the picture becomes possessed of the most extraordinary knowledge in all matters.
 The picture is recognized.
 It represents St. George.